radwankakar/infrastructure/docs/research/vpn-implentation.md

 ### OpenVPN

-After going over the configuration, the __server.conf__ is nearly Identical to the __sample-server.conf__ that is provided by OpenVPN CE.
-That being said there are some key difference.
+After going over the configuration, the __server.conf__ is virtually Identical to the __sample-server.conf__ that is provided by OpenVPN CE.
+The differences being what subnets are open and where Certs are located at.

 If the hosting team wants to follow a HOWTO guide that can be found here: [OpenVPN HOWTO](https://community.openvpn.net/openvpn/wiki/HOWTO)

 #### Version